wareya/USB-HID-Puppet/README.md

 This has four purposes:

 1) It's a good accessibility tool.
-You can use this technique to translate from one input device to any other input device without needing a driver, on any platform that supports raw HID messages, which are essential to all kinds of mundane user-level software like controlling the LEDs or settings on a mouse.
+You can use this technique to translate from one input device to any other input device (e.g. keyboard -> controller, or controller -> mouse), without needing a driver, on any platform that supports raw HID messages, which are essential to all kinds of mundane user-level software like controlling the LEDs or settings on a mouse.
 2) You can automate debugging or unit test tasks that require real-looking user input.
 3) I need to keep certain pieces of functionality out of https://github.com/wareya/vmulti (e.g. relative mouse, analog joystick support) so that it doesn't get used by badware developers and blacklisted by anticheat/DRM software, but those pieces of functionality would still be Useful, and it felt morally wrong to axe them without creating an alternative.
 This project is that alternative.
 4) It demonstrates that it's silly and bizarre that Windows doesn't let any non-driver software, not even with admin privileges, synthesize HID events.
 If you have even just rudimentary user-level USB HID hardware access, and a 3~5 dollar USB thingy, it becomes trivial.
 The only security concern is whether you have physical access to the machine, but if you have admin privileges, that security concern is long gone.